Metric vs Imperial Fasteners

 When should I use metric vs imperial bolts?

-Use metric for modern vehicles and ISO machinery.
-Use imperial for legacy North American equipment and when specs call for UNC/UNF.
+Use metric for most modern vehicles and ISO-standard machinery.
+Use imperial for legacy North American equipment and when drawings specify UNC/UNF.

 Can I substitute a metric bolt for an imperial one?

-Do not substitute without verifying diameter and pitch.
-Use a conversion chart or tool to find correct equivalents and avoid thread damage.
+Do not substitute without checking diameter and pitch.
+Near-match sizes can strip threads or fail.
+Use a conversion chart or our Metric to Imperial Converter to find correct equivalents.